 The Smart Biopsy Device is a project which leverages the well documented, real-time, tissue characterization capability of its radio-frequency (RF) spectroscopy technology.
-Miniaturizing the sensors, a key component of the project, represents an important step forward in the future development of Dune Medical’s multi-cancer applications.
+Miniaturizing the sensors, a key component of the project, represents an important step forward in the future development of Dilon’s multi-cancer applications.

 “I think this tool will be valuable not only for me, but for the surgeon as well,” said Dr. Noemi Weisenberg, Director of the Nancy Reuben Comprehensive Breast Imaging Center at Meir Hospital who has tested the device.
 “In certain cases, the biopsy that the surgeon performs can be much more accurate if they do it with this kind of needle so that they can be sure that they’re taking the sample from the right place.”